racslabs/racs/docs/source/streaming.rst

 - ``bit_depth`` is the number of bits per sample.
 - ``ref`` is the reference timestamp (milliseconds UTC) established when the first frame is appended.

+There is a tradeoff between block size and